-This section of the datasheet discusses the operation of the MuxOneNAND device.
+This section of the datasheet discusses the operation of the OneNAND device.
 It is followed by AC/DC Characteristics and Timing Diagrams which may be consulted for further information.

-The MuxOneNAND supports a limited command-based interface in addition to a register-based interface for performing operations on the device.
+The OneNAND supports either a command-based or a register-based interface for performing operations on the device including reading device ID, writing data to buffer etc.